PASTAplus/PEP/peps/pep-25.md

 ### Privacy-Preserving User Reports

-A separate query path for user-facing reports will:
+A separate query path for user-facing reports will apply the privacy rules described in [Privacy-Sensitive Fields](#privacy-sensitive-fields):

-- Never return raw identity, `ipAddress`, `referrer` or `ediToken`
 - Replace user identity with a stable but non-reversible hash when identity is present: `user-<SHA256((ediToken->>'ediId') + salt)[0:12]>`; otherwise bucket as anonymous
 - Expose geolocation (city, country) derived from `ipAddress`, but not the IP itself
 - Geolocation enrichment: evaluate MaxMind GeoLite2 (free tier) vs. paid alternatives as a separate spike